Standard C++ Modules

 How to enable standard C++ modules

-Currently, standard C++ modules are enabled automatically if the language standard is -std=c++20 or newer.
+Standard C++ modules are enabled automatically when the language standard mode is -std=c++20 or newer.

 How to produce a BMI

-We can generate a BMI for an importable module unit by either --precompile or -fmodule-output flags.
+To generate a BMI for an importable module unit, use either the --precompile or -fmodule-output command line options.

-The --precompile option generates the BMI as the output of the compilation and the output path can be specified using the -o option.
+The --precompile option generates the BMI as the output of the compilation with the output path specified using the -o option.

 The -fmodule-output option generates the BMI as a by-product of the compilation.
-If -fmodule-output= is specified, the BMI will be emitted the specified location.
-Then if -fmodule-output and -c are specified, the BMI will be emitted in the directory of the output file with the name of the input file with the new extension .pcm.
-Otherwise, the BMI will be emitted in the working directory with the name of the input file with the new extension .pcm.
+If -fmodule-output= is specified, the BMI will be emitted to the specified location.
+If -fmodule-output and -c are specified, the BMI will be emitted in the directory of the output file with the name of the input file with the extension .pcm.
+Otherwise, the BMI will be emitted in the working directory with the name of the input file with the extension .pcm.

-The style to generate BMIs by --precompile is called two-phase compilation since it takes 2 steps to compile a source file to an object file.
-The style to generate BMIs by -fmodule-output is called one-phase compilation respectively.
-The one-phase compilation model is simpler for build systems to implement and the two-phase compilation has the potential to compile faster due to higher parallelism.
-As an example, if there are two module units A and B, and B depends on A, the one-phase compilation model would need to compile them serially, whereas the two-phase compilation model may be able to compile them simultaneously if the compilation from A.pcm to A.o takes a long time.
+Generating BMIs with --precompile is referred to as two-phase compilation because it takes two steps to compile a source file to an object file.
+Generating BMIs with -fmodule-output is called one-phase compilation.
+The one-phase compilation model is simpler for build systems to implement while the two-phase compilation has the potential to compile faster due to higher parallelism.
+As an example, if there are two module units A and B, and B depends on A, the one-phase compilation model needs to compile them serially, whereas the two-phase compilation model is able to be compiled as soon as A.pcm is available, and thus can be compiled simultaneously as the A.pcm to A.o compilation step.

-If the file names use different extensions, Clang may fail to build the module.
-For example, if the filename of an importable module unit ends with .cpp instead of .cppm, then we can’t generate a BMI for the importable module unit by --precompile option since --precompile option now would only run preprocessor, which is equal to -E now.
-If we want the filename of an importable module unit ends with other suffixes instead of .cppm, we could put -x c++-module in front of the file.
+Clang may fail to build the module if different extensions are used.
+For example, if the filename of an importable module unit ends with .cpp instead of .cppm, then Clang cannot generate a BMI for the importable module unit with the --precompile option because the --precompile option would only run the preprocessor (-E).
+If using a different extension than the conventional one for an importable module unit you can specify -x c++-module before the file.
 For example,

 // Hello.cpp